rcl9/History-Of-The-BASEX-Compiler-from-the-1979-Era/ReadMe.md

 As such, there was a market for a lower priced "BASIC-like compiler" which did not require a floppy disk, could be run in minimal memory and from a cassette tape interface for data storage.

-For further perspective I'll mention that it was commonplace up until the early 1980s to buy a magazine, monthly compendium ("Soft Side") or book (ie. BASEX for $8) and then spend hours typing in the program listing.
+For further perspective I'll mention that it was commonplace up until the early 1980s to buy a magazine, monthly compendium ("SoftSide") or book (ie. BASEX for $8) and then spend hours typing in the program listing.
 I spent years of my life typing in endless numbers of BASIC and assembler programs after which the files would then be saved to 1200 baud data cassette files.
 Buying commercial software on cassette tape was rather expensive at the time and the thought of buying a program on 8" floppy diskette was quite unthinkable for those other than companies with deep pockets.

 I'll also point out that during that era of the late 1970s and up to the late 1980s I would often encounter a new niche computer language almost every month, notably via the CP/M SIGM and LifeBoat collection of 8" disks.
-I had been tempted many times to try some of them but decided to keep with Z80 assembler until the late 1980s when I moved to C. In those days it was more of the norm for colleges, universities and other research + educational institutions to write and support their own languages (such as Turing from the University of Toronto and WATFOR from the Univ of Waterloo, among many many others).
+I had been tempted many times to try some of them but decided to keep with Z80 assembler until the late 1980s when I moved to C. In those days it was more of the norm for colleges, universities and other research + educational institutions to write and support their own languages (such as Turing from the University of Toronto and WATFOR from the University of Waterloo, among many many others).
 As such, BASEX fell into the realm of a niche compiled BASIC language, suitable for the time and era of minimalist computing.

 From Paul's opening comments in the BASEX manual: